 - Getting feedback about your software from early adopters, letting you know if you need to make any changes before moving forward

-- You can test the market to see if your target audience and monetisation model is the right one
+- You can test the market to see if your target audience and monetization model are the right ones

-- You can establish a customer base, gaining loyal followers and getting the word out about your product
+- You can establish a customer base, gain loyal followers, and get the word out about your product

 - Saving money and time.
-If your MVP doesn’t work out, you can go back to the drawing board without wasting resources
+If your MVP lean startup approach doesn’t work out, you can go back to the drawing board without wasting resources

 - You have something tangible to show potential investors, increasing the chances of receiving funding from your angel investor or venture capitalist of choice